toy-project-kyungsle/make-react-boiler-plate/README.md

 # Basic Node Project with React & TypeScript

-It's the Basic Project without CRA(Create-React-App).
+It's the Boiler plate for React without CRA(Create-React-App).

 ### How to use?